-EnviroShop has installed many hundreds of heat pumps and evacuated tube solar hot water systems for homes and businesses.
+EnviroShop and EnviroGroup have installed many hundreds of heat pumps and evacuated tube solar hot water systems for homes and businesses.
 Our hot water systems are carefully selected based on performance, reliability and long-term durability.
 Installing an efficient hot water system is one of the most effective ways in which you can save energy and reduce your carbon footprint.
 For quality efficient hot water systems, residents and businesses choose EnviroShop to deliver an effective energy saving solution.

 Sanden Heat Pump hot water system with solar electricity - a great pairing.

 Conventional hot water systems usually last around 10 years, but poor water quality, higher than average water pressure or cheap components can reduce this life significantly.
 If your current system is more than about 8 years old you should be looking around for a replacement before it fails.
 By replacing your old system with our efficient hot water systems you’ll avoid the inconvenience of it failing and get a head start with your savings.